nishmacodes/BillingSoftware/README.md

 ## 📄 License

+This project is open-source under the *MIT License*.
-You are free to use or improve this project.
-No restrictions.
+You are free to use, modify, and share it.

+---